sawork-2022-attic/aw02/README.md

 Implementing a PosDB with real database is very much welcome.

+Please use asciinema (https://asciinema.org) to record a demo and submit the url in QQ group.

-Please elaborate your understanding in layered systems via this homework in your README.md.
+And please elaborate your understanding in layered systems via this homework in your README.md.